A Yellow cherry open pollinated tomato on indeterminate plants.

 Oleron Yellow is a medium sized, pale yellow cherry tomato with an excellent sweet taste, one of the best yellow tomatoes we have tasted.
 Collected from the French island of Oleron where they have been grown for “hundreds of years”, they were put on one side by our seed supplier to “try another day” whilst they grew the Oleron Red.

-The vigorous growing Indeterminate plant has grown well (even in the exceptionally poor summer of 2011 in the UK) and was the first plant to reach the top of the polytunnel at 7ft.
+The vigorous growing Indeterminate plant grows well (even in the exceptionally poor summer of 2011 in the UK) and was the first plant to reach the top of the polytunnel at 7ft.
 The tomatoes ripened in the second flush (after the very early varieties like Bloody Butcher and Red Cherry but before the later varieties like Brown Berry and the Beefsteak tomatoes).
 They continued cropping late into the season.
 Once ripening they have to be watered carefully as they are prone to split (like Black Cherry) if they are overwatered once the skin has set.

 The flavour was unexpected.
 Yellow tomatoes have a tendency to be somewhat tasteless and the flesh to be mealy but these have a bright, sweet taste and are well worth growing.